pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ### Testing

 Add a new test if you want to contribute new functionality to the config.
-We perform currently *multiple* integration tests which means various workflows need to work.
+We currently perform *multiple* integration tests which means various workflows need to work.
-All test configs are build by updating the `config.tutorial.yaml` with the configs in `pypysa-earth/test/*.yaml`.
+All test configs are build by updating `config.tutorial.yaml` with the configs in `pypysa-earth/test/*.yaml`.

 * You can test your contribution locally with `make test`.
 * See the Makefile for further information which configurations are tested.